sina-kakhki/tradeALot/README.md

 # TradeALot

-# Parks

-> Explore and find your new favorite parks
+> Find your favorite items, buy or swap them with the advertiser!

 ### From the command line